Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 - Sap2d: Specialized 2-dimensional A-Star pathfinding algorithm asset free on the asset store.
 - Monster Wizard 2D: Sprites and animations used for the player character
 - Slime Asset: sprites and animations used for slimelings
--
+- Basic RPG icons: icons used in card art

 I was in charge of Card Design, and custom-made the card bases and formats.
 ***Specific stuff I made***
-- laser bolt assetss/animation sprites - made using adobe after effects and adobe photoshop
+- laser bolt assets/animation sprites - made using adobe after effects (VideoCopilot Saber Plugin) and adobe photoshop
 - Card Back designs (Blue and Green) traced from source images found via google and bing.
 - Card Base designs - made with adobe illustrator
 - Game icon and splash screen
 - ice spike

 **Jackson:** I contributed by providing the programmer art for the Swarmlings, Player (remove later if someone finds something better?), Workers, Boss/Dead-boss, Resource Depots, Fireball projectiles, Leafblade projectiles, and Miniboss.
 Leafblade image that I created was also used for the temporary ice spike art (remove if it gets replaced).